* Centrist Kaplan urges slow approach on rate hikes

 * German bond yields fall from 18-month high

-* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Updates prices, adds ECB story)
+* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Updates prices, adds U.S. data)

-LONDON, July 14 (Reuters) - Euro zone bond yields fell on Friday, taking their cue from the patient approach of top U.S. policymakers on interest rate hikes ahead of inflation data in the world's largest economy.
+LONDON, July 14 (Reuters) - Euro zone bond yields fell on Friday, taking their cue from the patient approach of top U.S. policymakers on interest rate hikes and benign inflation data from the world's largest economy.

 The centrist Dallas Fed President Robert Kaplan advocated late on Thursday a go-slow approach on further hikes which chimed with Fed chair Janet Yellen's comments on Wednesday that rates would not go "all that much further".